-On other trips, particularly on big open water like the Mississippi River, we use our custom, handmade 24-foot Voyageur canoes.
+On other trips, particularly on big open water like the Mississippi River, we use our custom, handmade 24-foot North canoes.
 These boats are specifically designed for safety and stability.
 Each boat fits 10 people.

 I have limited ability in my upper body.
 Is a paddling trip appropriate for me?

 Most WI paddling trips are a great fit for anyone with limited upper body abilities.
 Our canoes and kayaks are fully accessible and we have a variety of adaptive equipment to assist you.
 Please provide as much information as possible regarding your accommodation needs on your registration form.

 What type of wheelchair tires would be suitable for your trips?

 We require participants to provide their own manual wheelchairs.
 Chairs with mountain bike tires, knobby tires, or balloon front tires work best on trail.
 Most modern, manual wheelchairs are adequate.